rubrikinc/terraform-provider-polaris/docs/resources/azure_archival_location.md

   charges.
 This is the default behaviour when the storage_account_region field is not specified.SPECIFIC_REGION - Storing snapshots in another region can increase total data transfer charges.
 The storage_account_region field specifies the region.
-  Custom storage encryption is enabled by specifying one or more customer_managed_key blocks.
-Each customer_managed_key block specifies the encryption details to use for a region.
-For other regions, data will be encrypted using platform managed keys.
+  Custom storage encryption is enabled by specifying one or more customer managed key blocks.
+For SPECIFIC_REGION, a customer managed key block for the specific region must be specified.
+For SOURCE_REGION, a customer managed key block for each source region should be specified, source regions not having a customer managed key block will have its data encrypted with platform managed keys.
-  -> Note: The Azure storage account is not created until the first protected object is archived to the location.
+  -> Note: When using SOURCE_REGION the Azure storage account isn't created until the first protected object is archived.
 ---

 # polaris_azure_archival_location (Resource)